Businesses need to know when their energy contract is due to end.

 Typically, your renewal period can be between one and six months before your contract’s end date, but you should check your original contract or contact your supplier to confirm.

 Ofgem has put some regulations in place to help micro businesses manage their business energy contracts.
-For example, energy suppliers must place the contract end date and notice period on all bills for microbusinesses that are on fixed-rate tariffs.
-Smaller businesses are also permitted to inform their supplier at any point that they wish to change suppliers at the end of their contract.
+For example, energy suppliers must place the contract end date and notice period on all bills for micro businesses that are on fixed-rate tariffs.
+Smaller businesses are also permitted to inform their supplier at any point that they wish to change suppliers at the end of their contracts.